 Apply tightly but without stopping blood flow

-Splint the limb including the joints on either side of the bite
+- Splint the limb including the joints on either side of the bite

-Write down the time that the casualty was bitten and when the bandage was applied
+- Write down the time that the casualty was bitten and when the bandage was applied

-If the casualty becomes unconscious and not breathing normally, commence CPR and Defibrillation
+- If the casualty becomes unconscious and not breathing normally, commence CPR and Defibrillation

-Wash the venom off the skin (it may aid in identification)
+- Wash the venom off the skin (it may aid in identification)

-Cut the bitten area and try to suck the venom out of the wound
+- Cut the bitten area and try to suck the venom out of the wound

-Use a tourniquet
+- Use a tourniquet

-Try to catch the snake
+- Try to catch the snake

-Spider Bite -
+Spider Bite/Scorpion Sting -

 There are many species of spider that can, and sometimes will, bite a human but fortunately most are relatively harmless.
 In the Greater Wangetti Region we have two species that are potentially life threatening, and several others that can cause severe reactions.
+Scorpions are considered non-life threatening.

 Hadronyche anzses - North Queensland Funnel-Web (potentially life threatening)